-Members of the George Brown College community can do their part to curb the spread of COVID-19 by following public health guidance and getting vaccinated as soon as they’re eligible.
+Members of the George Brown College community can do their part to curb the spread of COVID-19 by following public health guidance and getting vaccinated.

 “With the rollout of COVID-19 vaccines in Canada, our learning community has a shared responsibility to support evidence-based public health prevention and protection measures, including vaccinations, masking, handwashing, and physical distancing," said Wendy Ellis, Chair, Sally Horsfall Eaton School of Nursing.
 “Let’s be thoughtful and work every day to take care of ourselves, each other and our community.”

 Ontarians 12 years of age and older are eligible to receive a COVID-19 vaccine.
 You can book an appointment at covid-19.ontario.ca/book-vaccine.

 More information about vaccine distribution is available through your local public health unit.
 For most members of the college community, the health units include: